Our team

 Graduate Student

 Maude holds a bachelor’s degree in cognitive neuroscience from the Université de Montréal.
 She has been a graduate student in clinical psychology (PsyD) since September 2023.
-Her research will focus on the influence of social media on communication within couples.
+Her doctoral essay focuses on the feeling of closeness during instant messaging and face-to-face discussions among young couples according to their relationship satisfaction.

 Florence Léonard